 Biotechnology is the field that exploits living organisms to make technological advances in various fields for the sustainable development of mankind.
 It has its applications in the medical as well as agricultural sectors.
 The biological processes of living organisms have been used for more than 6000 years to make essential products such as bread, cheese, alcohol, etc.

 Let us have a look at the various types and applications of biotechnology in various fields.

 Also Read: Biotechnology Principles

 Medical biotechnology involves the use of living cells to develop technologies for the improvement of human health.
 It involves the use of these tools to find more efficient ways of maintaining human health.
 It also helps in the study of DNA to identify the causes of genetic disorders and methods to cure them.

-Vaccines and antibiotics have been developed with the help of medical biotechnology that are essential for human health.
+Vaccines and antibiotics have been developed with the help of medical biotechnology that is essential for human health.
 Several plants are genetically engineered to produce antibodies with the help of biotechnology.